 PS: Don’t worry if your chunks don’t look pretty or are not completely even in size.
 You’re going to shred that pork so no one is ever going to know.

 There are three stages to making carnitas.
 Stages two and three are pretty hands-off, but step one will require your full attention, so make sure you have all your ingredients prepped and ready to go before you begin.

-As with something like Beef Stroganoff or Braised Short Ribs, Carnitas are so rich that you probably want to stick to sides that aren’t too heavy.
-Something like Skillet Mexican Zucchini, Mexican Coleslaw, Corn and Black Bean Salad or Mexican Street Corn Salad would be perfect.
+For sides, as with something like Beef Stroganoff or Braised Short Ribs, Carnitas are so rich that you probably want to stick to sides that aren’t too heavy.
+Something like Cilantro Rice, Skillet Mexican Zucchini, Mexican Coleslaw, Corn and Black Bean Salad or Mexican Street Corn Salad would be perfect.
 And when in doubt, you can never go wrong with simple universal sides like Green Beans or Steamed Broccoli.

 Carnitas Recipe Notes

-- If you’re making carnitas for a party or event, make sure to give yourself enough time to cook them.
+If you’re making carnitas for an event, make sure to give yourself enough time to cook them.
 Between prepping the meat (especially if it’s bone-in), browning, the long, low simmer, and crisping time, carnitas always take longer than you expect, so allow yourself that time.